 There seems to be a bit of a “miles war” going on here, with Citibank also getting in on the action.

-For new to Citi customers, you can get 40,000 miles if you hit the minimum spend of $9,000 in the first 3 months.
-You also need to pay the annual fee, otherwise you get just 13,500 miles, which is dramatically less.
+For new to Citi customers, you can get 45,000 miles if you hit the minimum spend of $9,000 in the first 3 months.
+Otherwise, you can also get 18,000 miles if you hit the minimum spend of $4,000 in the first 3 months.
+You also need to pay the annual fee, otherwise you get just 10,800 and 4,800 miles accordingly, which is dramatically less.

 DBS Altitude Card — 38,000 miles with $6,000 spent

 DBS Altitude is one of the most popular beginner air miles as it has an entry-level minimum income requirement and the miles don’t expire.